dylanaraps/blag/src/motherfuckingwebsite.md

-# ✝ Your local Christian Website ✝
+# Website

-No swearing on my Christian website.
+Yup it's a website.